unytics/bigfunctions/bigfun/templates/bigfunction.md

         ```

         {% if secrets is defined -%}
         `{{ name }}` uses the following secrets.
-You must store them in [Google Secret Manager](https://console.cloud.google.com/security/secret-manager){ target="_blank" } in the project where you deploy the function (and give Accessor role to the service account of the function):
+Get them by reading the documentation link and store them in [Google Secret Manager](https://console.cloud.google.com/security/secret-manager){ target="_blank" } in the project where you deploy the function (and give Accessor role to the service account of the function):

         | name | description | documentation to get the secret |
         |------|-------------|-----|